US wins case to seize Russian superyacht in Fiji, sails away | Law-Order

 The department said it found a text message on a crew member's phone saying, “We're not going to Russia” followed by a “shush” emoji.

-The US said Kerimov secretly bought the Cayman Islands-flagged Amadea last year through various shell companies.
-The FBI said a search warrant in Fiji turned up emails showing that Kerimov's children were aboard the ship this year and that the crew used code names - G0 for Kerimov, G1 for his wife, G2 for his daughter, and so on.
+The US said Kerimov secretly bought the Cayman Island-flagged Amadea last year through various shell companies.
+The FBI said a search warrant in Fiji turned up emails showing that Kerimov's children were aboard the ship this year and that the crew used code names — G0 for Kerimov, G1 for his wife, G2 for his daughter and so on.

 Kerimov made a fortune investing in Russian gold producer Polyus, with Forbes magazine putting his net worth at $14.5 billion.
 The US first sanctioned him in 2018 after he was detained in France and accused of money laundering there, sometimes arriving with suitcases stuffed with 20 million euros.